TIBCOSoftware/snappydata/docs/GettingStarted.md

 # you can now work with the dataframes to fetch the data.
 ```
-#### Step 6 - Submit a Scala-Java Spark App that interacts with SnappyData
+#### Step 6 - Submit a Scala or Java Spark App that interacts with SnappyData

 ```bash
 # Start the Spark standalone cluster.